-- Melt the butter in a non-reactive sauce pain over low heat.
+Melt the butter in a nonreactive sauce pan.

-- Add the lime juice, sugar and zest, to the pan with the butter and whisk until the sugar dissolves.
+Add the lime juice, sugar, and zest to the butter in the pan and whisk until the sugar dissolves.

-- Working one tablespoon at a time, add some of the lime juice mixture to the beaten eggs.
-Be sure to keep whisking so as not to scramble the eggs!
+Working one Tablespoon at a time, add some of the lime juice/butter mixture to the beaten eggs, whisking at all times so as not to scramble the eggs.

-- Add the egg/juice mixture back to the sauce pain.
+Add the egg/lime juice/butter mixture back to the sauce pan.

-- Remove from heat and let cool.
-Stir in the vanilla bean paste to taste.
+Remove from the heat and let cool.
+Add vanilla bean paste to taste.